tja4472/ng-angularfire-testbed-single-app/README.md

+# Todo

+- Testing data service.

 # Description

 Intended to show:

 - The use of AngularFire with the Firebase emulator.
-- Testing Firestore security rules with the Firebase emulator.
+- The use of Jest for testing the Firestore security rules with the Firebase emulator.
-- The use of Cypress with Firestore and the Firebase emulator.
+- The use of Cypress to test an app using AngularFire with the Firebase emulator.

 # Setup